abdulhalimaliakbar/differential_drive/README.md

 # ROS Differential Drive

 This repo is for testing a simple Differential Drive Robot with ROS Kinetic Kame on Ubuntu 16.
 It is simulated with Gazebo, and visualized with RViz.
-The robot should be controlled by keyboard commands, or should perform endless circle or square maneuvers.
+The robot should be controlled by keyboard commands, or should perform endless circle or square oeprations.

 Instructions for: [1.
 Installation](https://github.com/jmcmahon443/differential_drive#1-installation), and [2.
 Operation](https://github.com/jmcmahon443/differential_drive#2-operation) are included.